 Stay in: Brambles at Pendriscott Lodge | Sleeps: 2 guests plus 1 dog

 Read our guide to food and drink in Cornwall to see an even wider choice of places to get go for breakfast, lunch and dinner during your holiday.

-We have a great selection of holiday cottages in or around each town or village with a Michelin star restaurant.
+We have a great selection of holiday cottages in or around each town or village with a Michelin Star or Michelin-recommended restaurant.
 So, whether you are planning a romantic break or a family holiday to Cornwall and plan on eating out a few evenings, we have just the property for you.

 We advise booking ahead at all of these restaurants and cafes where possible to avoid disappointment.
 Some of them are booked up weeks in advance, particularly during peak periods.